richvigorito/dev-challenges/week2_linked_list/README.md

 ## 📝 Challenge Overview

-Remember your **CS 101** days?
+Remember your **Intro To Data Structures** days?
 It’s time to dust off those memories and implement a **Linked List** from scratch.
 No arrays, no built-in lists—just good ol' pointers and data manipulation!

 This challenge will give you hands-on experience with how data can be organized and navigated without relying on high-level abstractions.
 Perfect for understanding foundational computer science concepts like memory management, pointers, and dynamic data structures.